How to relieve menstrual pain?

 CBD may be able to interact with the transmitters of this system and thus act on our psychological and physiological activity.

 CBD can have beneficial effects on health!
 Indeed, its effectiveness in reducing inflammation and acting on the transmitters responsible for pain are one of the main reasons why many women adopt CBD-infused oils to help relieve them during their menstruation.

 Various studies have been conducted to find out more about the effects of CBD on menstrual pain.
 A study conducted by the provincial head of the Department of Obstetrics and Gynecology at the University of Saskatchewan in Canada revealed the presence of cannabinoid receptors in the female reproductive system.
 This suggests that cannabinoids may be effective in relieving pelvic pain.
 However, it should be taken into account that the study was limited and does not contain information on the dose-response relationship.

-The endocannabinoid system, ECS, is the subject of much research and the promises of these studies are expected.
+The endocannabinoid system, ECS, is the subject of much research with promising expectations.
 Although there are still many studies to be conducted in order to better understand the effects, many women are taking up this new remedy: CBD.

 Fun Fact: In the 19th century, the famous Queen Victoria was prescribed cannabis to relieve her menstrual pains.
 Her doctor even wrote in the Lancet Journal in 1890 that "when pure and carefully administered, cannabis is one of the most valuable medicines we possess".